 We had a few days off in Tupiza to do our laundry and replace the food deficit, as well as to rest the legs.
 Also staying at our hostel were an American/Ecuadorian family of four, Carlos, Stephanie and their two lovely children who were 4 and 5 years old, and they were travelling around the world in a 4×4.

-We went together to Puerta Del Diablo and Canyon Del Inca in their truck, which was such a novelty for us.
-We climbed some large rocks and had the place to ourselves, which was a lot of fun.
+We went to Puerta Del Diablo and Canyon Del Inca together in their truck, which was such a novelty for us.
+We really enjoyed ourselves climbing some large rocks and it was made even better because we had the place to ourselves.

 We could have stayed longer here because there was a lot of hiking in the surrounding valleys, but time is pressing on and we are well aware that the dry season won’t hold out for many more months so we continued onwards to Sucre (We left some of our gear in Sucre because the bikes being lighter helps when there is a lot of climbing and we can’t send it back to the UK until we get to Peru, where there is a better postal service, so it was a legit reason to go back… honest!).